The Amarna - a tail of Two Times © Robert Cole 2024

 Nefertiti has six daughters.
 Eldest is Merytaten, the "Most Beloved", who in time becomes Pharaoh.

-New: They were still in power, together in year16.
+New: They were still in power, together in year 16.

 Akhenaten